You probably call this downtown Knoxville business by its nickname, but now it's official

 One of Knoxville's leading public relations agencies has changed its name, roughly one year after the company was sold to four of its executives.

 Moxley Carmichael has rebranded to become MoxCar Marketing + Communications, which CEO Lauren Miller sees as a "natural evolution."
-People already call the company MoxCar, she told Knox News, as the shortened name has been used on social media for more than a decade.
+People already call the company MoxCar, she said, as the shortened name has been used on social media for more than a decade.

+Miller is an Oak Ridge native and 2003 graduate of Oak Ridge High School.

 The rebrand will make the shortened name official, she said, while still paying homage to founders Cynthia Moxley and Alan Carmichael.

-The company was founded by the couple 31 years ago and has grown to represent some of the region's most notable clients, including Pilot Company, Covenant Health, the Tennessee Theatre and more.
+The company was founded by the couple 31 years ago and has grown to represent some of the region's most notable clients, including the Pilot Company, Covenant Health, which is the parent company of Methodist Medical Center of Oak Ridge, the Tennessee Theatre and more.

 "We're moving toward the future," Miller said. "(The name is) something that people can understand.
 It's something that I think our clients and our partners will be comfortable with."